calroc/Thun/docs/Compiling_Joy.rst

             code.append(('call', out, self.name, (in0, in1)))
             return (out, stack), expression, code

-A crude "interpreter" that translates expressions of args and Yin and Yang functions into a kind of simple dataflow graph.
+A crude “interpreter” that translates expressions of args and Yin and Yang functions into a kind of simple dataflow graph.

 .. code:: ipython2